loreanvictor/pree/README.md

 </div>

-`pree` is a minimalistic tool that prebuilds HTML files:
+`pree` is a minimalistic tool that prebuilds HTML files, and:

-🧬 and pre-renders web components (faster loading, MUCH smoother UX). \
+🧬 it pre-renders web components (faster loading, MUCH smoother UX), \
-🏗️ and handles layouting and shared metadata (no copy-pasta, breezy DX). \
+🏗️ it handles layouting and shared metadata (no copy-pasta, breezy DX), \
-👻 and enables build-time only components and scripts (even faster loading). \
+👻 it enables build-time only components and scripts (even faster loading), \
-✨ and provides access to build environment to components and scripts (for some magical web components).
+✨ it provides access to build environment to components and scripts (for some magical web components).

 <br>

-Its designed to build static sites such as blogs or docs using standard HTML, CSS and JavaScript with great UX and DX, without using any build tools or frameworks.
+It is designed to create static sites such as blogs or docs using standard HTML, CSS and JavaScript with great UX and DX, without using any build tools or frameworks.

 <br>